ragnaros1337/laravel9vue3/docs/eloquent-collections.md

     ]);

 <a name="method-unique"></a>
-#### `unique($key = null, $strict = false)`
+#### `unique($key = null, $strict = false)` {.collection-method}

-Метод `unique` возвращает все уникальные модели в коллекции. Все модели того же типа с тем же первичным ключом, что и другая модель в коллекции, удаляются:
+The `unique` method returns all of the unique models in the collection.
+Any models of the same type with the same primary key as another model in the collection are removed:

     $users = $users->unique();

 <a name="custom-collections"></a>
-## Пользовательские коллекции
+## Custom Collections

-Если вы хотите использовать пользовательский класс `Collection` при взаимодействии с конкретной моделью, вы можете определить метод `newCollection` модели:
+If you would like to use a custom `Collection` object when interacting with a given model, you may define a `newCollection` method on your model:

     <?php